 What is Data Processing?

 A lot of confusion surrounds the term ‘data processing’.
-GDPR’s goal is clear about this topic: anything you do around personal data: collecting, using, storing, retaining, sharing, analyzing, erasing, is considered to be ‘data processing’.
+GDPR’s goal on this topic is clear: anything you do concerning personal data: collecting, using, storing, retaining, sharing, analyzing, erasing, is considered to be ‘data processing’.

 Here are the topics your website manager needs to pay particular attention to:

 - Processing: Your website manager must clearly spell out how personal data is processed.
-Refer above to what GDPR means about ‘data processing’.
+Refer above to what GDPR means by ‘data processing’.